JorgePe/pyb00st/README.md

 ## Usage ##

-pyb00st implements one class: MoveHub(address, controller)
+pyb00st implements one class: MoveHub(address, backend, controller)

 `address` is the the Bluetooth address of your LEGO BOOST Move Hub (like "00:16:53:A4:CD:7E").

+`backend` chooses the pygatt backend.
+There are 3 options: 'Auto', 'BlueZ' and 'BlueGiga'.
+  - 'Auto' always tries to use the BlueGiga adapter but on linux, if no adapter is found, it reverts to BlueZ and uses the specified `controller`
+  - 'Bluez' only works on linux ((like Ubuntu, Raspbian and ev3dev)), it uses the BlueZ backend with the specified `controller`
+  - 'BlueGiga' uses the BlueGiga backeend with a compatible adapter and just ignores `controller`

-`controller` is only used in linux, it's the HCI name of your Bluetooth BLE controller (like "hci0").
+`controller` is only required in linux with 'BlueZ' backend, it's the HCI name of the Bluetooth BLE controller (like 'hci0').
+It's not used with 'BlueGiga' backend so just '' is enough.
-  On other systems the controller is ignored as pygatt can autodiscover the BlueGiga controller so use ''.

 When you `start()` a MoveHub object a BLE session is created from the specified controller.